piyushpatel2005/scala-exploration/notes/scala/type-hierarchy/index.md

 `Null` is a subtype of all reference types in Scala.
 It is used to represent a null value.
 It is not recommended to use `null` in Scala.
 Instead you should use `Option` type to represent a value that may or may not be present.

 `Nothing` is a subtype of all types in Scala.
 It is used to represent that a method or function does not return a value.
 It is also used to represent that a method or function throws an exception.

+### `Unit`

+Scala also has a special type called `Unit` which is similar to `void` in Java.
+The `Unit` can laos be represented as empty pair of parentheses `()`.
+It's used to represent that a method or a function does not return any value.
+It is used to
+represent that a
+method or function does not return a value.

 ## Practical Examples